RocketChat/docs-old/guides/app-guides/omnichannel-apps/whatsapp/whatsapp-configuration/README.md

 Search Whatsapp under the **Installed** tab in **Apps** menu on your Rocket.Chat administration panel.

-Click open your WhatApp instance to see the settings available to you as an administrator:‌
+Click open your WhatApp instance to see the settings available to you as an administrator:ÃÂ¢ÃÂÃÂ

-Following are the settings available:‌
+Following are the settings available:ÃÂ¢ÃÂÃÂ

 ![](<../../../../../.gitbook/assets/2022-01-15\_19-53-39 (1) (1).png>)